 The myth comes from a comment left on a credit forum.
 “Don’t Pay Them a DIME!” is the post title.
 “If the original creditor sold your debt to a collection agency, they also wrote off your debt on their taxes…” this much is correct.
 Creditors charge off accounts after they become severely past due.

 “…which also wrote off your obligation to pay.”
 This is where the advice goes wrong.
-The post advises people to dispute collections––which is a right you have under the Fair Credit Reporting Act.
+The post advises people to dispute collections, which is a right you have under the Fair Credit Reporting Act.
 You're further encouraged to list “contract was canceled” as the reason, under the assumption that a debt that’s sold to a collection agency is canceled.

 Here’s the truth.

 The original creditors assign or sell delinquent debts to third-party collection agencies to collect the debts on their behalf.
 While you did not create a contract with the collection agency, the original creditor has the right to sell your original contract.
 This is what gives the collection agency the ability to add a debt to your credit report and pursue you for the outstanding debt.

 Can a No Contract Dispute Work?

 You have the right to an accurate credit report.
 This right allows you to use the dispute process to remove inaccurate, incomplete, and unverifiable information from your credit report.

 When you dispute something on your credit report, the credit bureaus are required to investigate your dispute with the information furnisher.
-In this case, it would be the collection agency who replies to the credit bureau with a confirmation of whether your dispute is valid.
-The credit bureau updates your credit report based on the information furnishers response.
+In this case, it would be the collection agency that replies to the credit bureau with a confirmation of whether your dispute is valid.
+The credit bureau updates your credit report based on the response.